Regulations

 3. Participants

-By the 20th of November 2022, applicants will receive a letter confirming their participation in the contest in Switzerland.
+By the end of January 2027, applicants will be notified about their participation in the competition.

-• Participation costs i.e.journey, accommodation and board are covered by the participants.
+- Participation costs (including travel, accommodation, and board) are to be covered by the contestants.

-• Not more than a half of the number of Category III participants will get from Stage 1 to Stage 2.
-They will perform in the alphabetical order starting with the letter drawn before Stage 1.
+- Only half of the Category III participants will proceed from Stage 1 to Stage 2.
+Those selected will perform in alphabetical order, starting with the letter drawn before Stage 1.

-• The Jury may interrupt the performance of the time limit is exceeded.
+- Time Limits: The jury may interrupt a performance if the time limit is exceeded.

 The competition is open to the public.